 Our program’s capstone experience is a team-based project focused on a community-engaged collaboration extending across the program’s second year

 During their second year, students are required to complete 12 units of a group capstone project.
 Groups of students (3-6) will complete a project involving a local partner/stakeholder and organized by CEB to address a current environmental problem, giving the students an opportunity to work directly with practitioners to design, develop, conduct, and implement a project.
-2019-2020 team projects involve Crystal Cove State Park, NOAA, the San Joaquin Marsh and The
+Group projects must be:

 - Solution oriented – Projects should yield specific policy or management recommendations, contain multidisciplinary elements, and align with student and partner interests.